web-konstanta/todo-react-express/README.md

    npm install
    ```

-3. Create a `.env` file in the backend directory with the following variables or copy .env.example:
+3. Create a `.env` file in the backend directory with the following variables or copy `.env.example`:
    ```
    DB_USER=postgres
    DB_PASSWORD=root